mikecokina/elisa/README.rst

 Multiprocessing
 ---------------

-To speedup computaion of light curves, paralellization of processes has been implemented.
-Practically, computation of light curve points is separated to smaller batches and each batch is evaluated on separated CPU core.
+To speedup computaion of light curves, paralellization of computations has been implemented.
+Computation of light curve points is separated to smaller batches and each batch is evaluated on separated CPU core.
 Paralellization necessarily bring some overhead to process and in some cases might cause even slower behavior of application.
-It is important to choose wisely when use it espeically in case of circular synchronous orbits which consist of spot-free components.
+It is important to choose wisely when use it espeically in case of circular synchronous orbits which consist of spot-free components where multiprocessing is usually not as effective.

 Down below are shown some result of multiprocessor approach for different binary system type.
+Absolute time necessary for calculation of the light curve is highly dependent on the type of the system and hardaware.
+Therefore we have normalized the time axis according to maximum value in our datasets.

 .. figure:: ./docs/source/_static/readme/detached.circ.sync.svg
   :width: 70%